Examining the Challenges and Opportunities Related to Greater Renewable Energy Generation in U.S. Power Markets

-Currently 14% of power generation, renewable energy will continue to grow as a share of the overall U.S. electricity portfolio.
-A combination of private sector ingenuity and investment, along with government policy, has driven significant cost reduction, technology improvement and scale up of the renewable energy industry.
-Over the last five years, 35% of all new power production has come from renewable energy generation.
+Renewable energy provides a rapidly increasing share of U.S. power generation.
+Renewable energy currently provides 16% of total U.S. power generation and will continue to grow as a share of our nation’s overall electricity portfolio.
+In 2014, 48% of all new electric generating capacity came from renewable energy.
+A combination of private sector ingenuity and investment, along with government policy, has driven significant cost reduction, technology improvement and industry scale.

 Objectives & Program

 ACORE and members are focused on advancing the policy, finance, infrastructure and other market elements to increase renewable energy power generation in the U.S. and accelerate the business opportunity for this growing industry.
 Building on the considerable progress companies across the U.S. are making in employing a host of strategies to deploy renewable energy, this collaboration brings together leaders from manufacturing, developer, finance and investment, corporate, utility, regulatory, public and non-profit sectors to define a viable architecture for the scale up of renewable energy resources.
 The collaboration will: (1) examine the challenges, opportunities and appropriate strategies related to the expanded use and effective integration of renewable energy in the power generation sector; (2) explore 21st century business models that will allow for increased renewable energy scale; (3) examine emerging market opportunities, such as corporate purchasers; and importantly, (4) provide background on innovative financing structures and technological advances that will progress renewable deployment.

 Convening of Industry Leaders and Stakeholders on Relevant Issues:

 - ACORE will serve as an adviser at the Retail Industry Leadership Association’s - Retail Energy Management Program Executive Meeting on retail procurement of renewable energy

 - Official Launch of the Corporate Procurement Working Group